News

 The three news outlets recognized that their presentation would reach a large audience comprised of a variety of political perspectives.
 Viewers could be conservative, liberal, or independent.
 To avoid alienating a portion of the viewing audience, it was important to avoid political commentary and opinion.
 The idea was to focus on facts and to leave opinion to viewers.
 When opinion was presented, it was clearly labeled as such.

 Also, we understood that the news was presented by actual journalists.
-We were regularly reminded that, as journalists, the folks the prepared and presented the news were subject to professional standards and ethics.
+We were regularly reminded that, as journalists, the folks who prepared and presented the news were subject to professional standards and ethics.
 The news anchors were highly respected.
 Periodically, a journalist would be held accountable for presenting information that was inaccurate or had come from a questionable source.
 Therefore, we had reason to believe that stories presented to the public had been screened and reviewed to assure that it was accurate and credible

 TED TURNER AND CABLE TV